tomyteeee/Smart-Ledbar-System/README.md

 ## Features

 - **Color Selection:** Choose from a wide range of colors to light up your ledbar.
-- **Lighting Effects:** Apply various effects like flashing, fading, and color cycling.
+- **Lighting Effects:** Apply various effects like blinking, waving, and moving.
 - **Moments:** Save and recall custom lighting configurations and sequences.
 - **Bluetooth Control:** Communicates with the ledbar through the HC-06 Bluetooth module.
 - **Real-time Commands:** Sends commands instantly for responsive lighting control.